All You Should Know About Pneumonia

 Anyone can get pneumonia.

 While some people are at greater risk than others, pneumonia may happen to anyone.
 The signs include fatigue, wheezing, cough, chills, rapid breathing, chest pain, loss of appetite and malaise, or a general sense of weakness or sickness.

 Pneumonia can have more than 30 different causes.

-There are many germs that can cause pneumonia, such as bacteria, viruses, and fungi.
-Understanding the cause of pneumonia is significant, as treatment for pneumonia depends on its cause.
+There are many germs that can cause infection, such as bacteria, viruses, and fungi.
+Understanding the cause of pneumonia is significant, as treatment for it depends on its cause.

 It can be deadly.

-Pneumonia can be serious, and can lead to death.
-Pneumonia risks include respiratory failure, sepsis and lung abscess and are more likely to affect older adults, young children, those with a weakened immune system and those with other medical problems.
+It can be serious, and can lead to death.
+The risks include respiratory failure, sepsis and lung abscess and are more likely to affect older adults, young children, those with a weakened immune system and those with other medical problems.